Introduction: The Hidden Cost of Endless Video Calls

 10. Frequently Asked Questions (FAQ)

-Q3: Are blue light glasses helpful?
+Q3: Are blue light glasses effective for Dry Eyes from Video Calls?

 Conclusion

 Video calls aren’t going away — but digital eye discomfort doesn’t have to be part of your daily routine.
 By preparing your eyes before meetings, maintaining healthy habits during calls, and following recovery routines afterward, you can protect your vision and stay productive without pain.
+Don’t let Dry Eyes from Video Calls ruin your productivity.
+With these habits, you can maintain clear and comfortable vision.

 Healthy eyes are your most valuable asset — take care of them, one meeting at a time.